 - Steffen et al., “Trajectory,” 93.
 Emphasis added.

-- On a personal note, I was amused to read Moore’s straw person criticism of an article I wrote on the Anthropocene for Monthly Review (September 2015).
+- On a personal note, I was bemused by Moore’s straw person criticism of an article I wrote on the Anthropocene for Monthly Review (September 2015).
 I wrote that, “My judgments are preliminary and subject to change,” and invited replies.
 Moore inexplicably describes what I wrote as “a dismissive polemic aimed at closure rather than dialogue.”(81)

 - Jeremy Davies, The Birth of the Anthropocene (Los Angeles: University of California Press, 2016), Kindle edition, loc.
 904.